-Cambridgeshire Trading Standards Service is responsible for the enforcement of legislation relating to agricultural holdings and the keeping of livestock.
+Cambridgeshire and Peterborough Trading Standards Service is responsible for the enforcement of legislation relating to agricultural holdings and the keeping of livestock.
 This covers:

 - animal disease such as Avian Influenza, Foot and Mouth and Rabies

 - Animal Welfare as it applies to farm animals

 - identification, movement and record keeping of animals